Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Introduction

-Problem \eqref{E} is a nonlocal problem of mixed type, and any formulation of it needs to take account inflow conditions in hyperbolic regions.
+Problem \eqref{E} is a nonlocal problem of mixed type, and any formulation of it needs to take into account inflow conditions in hyperbolic regions.
 Up to now the literature on such problems is very limited.
 For purely parabolic equations ($f\equiv0$), boundary value problems have been studied in e.g. \cite{BoVa15, BoVa15b, BoFiVa18a, BoFiVa18b}.
 Here there are no hyperbolic regions and inflow conditions are not needed.
-When the diffusion is linear and non-degenerate ($b=\textup{Id}$) and $u^c\equiv0$, there are results in \cite{LvDuGaWu16} for $\L=-(-\Delta)^{\frac\alpha2}$ (and stochastic perturbations) and in \cite{Bra16, Kan18, Kan20} when $\L$ is the spectral fractional Laplacian.
-In the latter case the boundary condition is satisfied in a pointwise sense when $\alpha\in(1,2)$.
-Recently, when $\L$ is the regional/censored fractional Laplacian, a priori estimates and existence for $L^\infty$ solutions of \eqref{E} was proved in \cite{HuNe22} using the vanishing viscosity method.
-There is no result on uniqueness, and the nonlocal operator is different from the ones we consider here.
+When the diffusion is linear and non-degenerate ($b=\textup{Id}$), $\L$ is the spectral fractional Laplacian, and $u^c\equiv0$, there are results in \cite{Bra16, Kan18, Kan20}.
+Here the boundary condition is satisfied in a pointwise sense when $\alpha\in(1,2)$.
+Recently, Huaroto and Neves \cite{HuNe22} showed existence of $L^\infty$ entropy solutions of a problem similar to \eqref{E}, but with local boundary conditions and $\L=-(-\Delta)^{\frac\alpha2}_{\Omega}$, the regional fractional Laplacian of order $\alpha\in(1,2)$.\footnote{For functions $\phi\in C^2(\R^d)$ supported in $\Omega$ and $x\in\Omega$, from the definitions we immediately have that

+is singular on the boundary.
+This operator does not belong to the class of operators considered in this paper.} This setting is well adapted to analysis in Sobolev spaces $H^s(\Omega)$ with strong boundary traces, and the proofs use the (local) vanishing viscosity method, a priori estimates on smooth solutions, and compactness arguments to pass to the limit.
+From a nice $L^1$-contraction type of estimate, they also obtain uniqueness of the vanishing viscosity limits.
+However as explained in \cite[page 3]{HuNe22}, there is currently no general uniqueness result for entropy solutions of this model. \footnote{In no non-trivial case does the theory of \cite{HuNe22} coincide with ours, even for existence.
+The proofs are also quite different from ours, e.g. we do not use smooth approximations, but rather the entropy formulation directly. }